 - Youtubers → Discord

 - Tiktokers → Geneva Chat

-Circle.so and Podia – these are stand alone platforms that are aimed at creators, you can create channels for different topics, embed YouTube videos, simple interface.
-Youtuber Ali Abdaal uses circle for his PTYA community.
+Circle.so and Podia are two stand alone platforms that are aimed at creators, you can create channels for different topics, embed YouTube videos, simple interface.
+Youtuber Ali Abdaal uses Circle for his PTYA community.

 Facebook groups – if your audience is using FB still and active, then this is a free option and decent enough to get started